-Mr. Emmanuel Olajide Adesoye (FCA)

-Chairman, Governing Board, Nigerian Ports Authority
+Mr. Emmanuel Olajide Adesoye (FCA), sharing his experience as Chairman, Governing Board, Nigerian Ports Authority

-REQUEST TO SHARE EXPERIENCE IN GOVERNING

-BOARD/COUNCIL/MANAGEMENT RELATIONSHIPS IN THE

-CONDUCT OF GOVERNMENT BUSINESS.

 PROTOCOLS

 - 1.0 I wish to express how deeply honoured I feel at the privilege extended to me by the Bureau of Public Service Reforms(BPSR) to serve as a resource person in sharing my experience on Governing Boards/Councils and their relationship with Management in the conduct of Government Business, as part of this very laudable induction programme. - 2.0 The recognition by the Bureau of Public Service Reforms (BPSR), of the critical role of learning & development in the overall context of capacity building within the Public Service is not only laudable but highly commendable.
 It is important to recognize that the Public Service, a critical part of which are Boards and Governing Councils of Federal Government Agencies and Parastatals, is the machinery that is designed to implement policies and programmes of Government, and which therefore are expected to play a critical role in overcoming Nigeria's developmental and infrastructural challenges.